 Selected Poems of William Cowper (edited by Norman Nicholson, 1951 has the same design of the previous four titles, but in grey.
-Later in the series fewer designs with color variation seem to have been used.
+Later in the series, fewer designs with color variation seem to have been used.

-What should be a complete list of Crown Classics is below in order of month issued.
+What should be a complete list of Crown Classics is below in the order of month issued.
 Titles in the series did not have official series numbers (I added the numbers):